Paris restaurants turn food scraps into biogas

 COMPOST

-Environmental services groups Veolia and Suez Environnement are investing in biogas-fired power plants to recycle organic waste from the likes of food maker Danone and grocer Carrefour.
+Environmental services groups Veolia (VIE.PA) and Suez Environnement (SEVI.PA) are investing in biogas-fired power plants to recycle organic waste from the likes of food maker Danone (DANO.PA) and grocer Carrefour (CARR.PA).

-From this year, recycling is required for anyone producing 40 tons of waste per year and from 2016 this will go down to 10 tons (some 33 kilos a day), which will cover restaurants with some 150 servings a day - about a fifth of all eateries.
+From this year, recycling is required for anyone producing 40 tonnes of waste per year and from 2016 this will go down to 10 tonnes (some 33 kilos a day), which will cover restaurants with some 150 servings a day - about a fifth of all eateries.

 "From 2016, the number of restaurants covered by this regulation will increase exponentially," said Herve Dutruel of Bionerval, which turns the Paris restaurant waste into methane and compost in a biogas plant in Etampes, south of Paris.

-Bionerval, a unit of German biogas specialist Rethmann, runs four biogas plants in France, each with a capacity of 40,000 tons per year.
+Bionerval, a unit of German biogas specialist Rethmann RETH.UL, runs four biogas plants in France, each with a capacity of 40,000 tonnes per year.

 In huge tanks, bacteria turn waste into methane gas, which is burned in a turbine that generates two megawatt/hour of electric power - as much as a wind turbine.
-After methanization, the waste is further composted and turned into fertilizer that is used by farms in the region.
+After methanisation, the waste is further composted and turned into fertiliser that is used by farms in the region.

 EARTH